-Our ability to use net operating losses to offset future taxable income may be subject to certain limitations,
+Our ability to use net operating losses to offset future taxable income may be subject to certain limitations.

 In general, under Section 382 of the U.S. Internal Revenue Code of 1986, as amended, or the Code, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its pre-change net operating losses, or NOLs, to offset future taxable income, and tax credits to offset tax.
 As of December 31, 2018, we had federal net operating loss carryforwards of approximately \$112.3 million, of which \$99.7 million will begin to expire in 2028 if not utilized, and \$12.6 million will carryover indefinitely.
 As of December 31, 2018, we had state net operating loss carryforwards of approximately \$44.3 million, of which \$43.5 million will begin to expire in 2023 if not utilized, and \$0.8 million will carryover indefinitely.
 The federal NOLs generated prior to 2018 will continue to be governed by the NOL tax rules as they existed prior to the adoption of the new Tax Act, which means that generally they will expire 20 years after they were generated if not used prior thereto.
-The 2017 Tax Act repealed the 20-year carryforward and two-year carryback of NOLs originating after December 31, 2017 and also limits the NOL deduction to 80% of taxable income for tax years beginning after December 31, 2017.
+The 2017 Tax Act repealed the 20-year carryforward and two-year carryback of NOLs originating after December 31, 2017.
 Any NOLs generated in 2018 will be carried forward and will not expire.
 There is no current impact to the us as we continue to be in a tax loss position for US tax purposes.
 We may experience an ownership change in the future, and our ability to utilize our NOLs and tax credits could be further limited by Section 382 of the Code.
 Future changes in our stock ownership, many of which are outside of our control, could result in an ownership change under Section 382 of the Code.
 Our net operating losses and tax credits could also be impaired under state laws.
 As a result, we might not be able to utilize a material portion of our state NOLs and tax credits.